Lisa-pa/SAMAE/README.rst

                         - the cropped image with fascicles (in green) and aponeuroses (in blue) Close them to move on to the following image.

-        - When the data set has been fully processed, 10 plots are created to visualize results

-                5 plots for simple images, 5 plots for panoramic images:
+        - When the data set has been fully processed, 10 plots are created to visualize results (5 plots for simple images, 5 plots for panoramic images):
                 - 1 plot for the comparison of calibration factors (auto vs. manual);
-                - 1 plot for the comparison of fascicle lengths estimation (auto vs. manual)
+                - 1 plot for the comparison of fascicle lengths estimation (auto vs. manual);
-                - 1 plot for the comparison of pennation angles estimation with superficial aponeurosis (auto vs. manual)
+                - 1 plot for the comparison of pennation angles estimation with superficial aponeurosis (auto vs. manual);
-                - 1 plot for the comparison of pennation angles estimation with deep aponeurosis (auto vs. manual)
+                - 1 plot for the comparison of pennation angles estimation with deep aponeurosis (auto vs. manual);
-                - 1 plot for the comparison of muscle thickness estimation at discrete points (auto vs. manual)
+                - 1 plot for the comparison of muscle thickness estimation at discrete points (auto vs. manual).
+         A dictionnary containing all the results is available in the images folder.

 Credits